This easy Chickpea Flour Flatbread is ready in just 20 minutes! Use it as you would traditional flatbread. Gluten-free and vegan.

 Yes!
 Pure chickpea flour is made from ground chickpeas and is naturally gluten-free.

 Want more gluten-free pizza alternatives?
 This cauliflower pizza crust delivers!

 Love this recipe?
 Please consider leaving a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below and let me know what you think in the comments!

 - pepper to taste

-- ⅛ teaspoon garlic salt
+- ¼ teaspoon garlic salt optional

 - Using oven mitts, remove your skillet from the oven and add 1 tablespoon of olive oil, swirling it around to coat bottom of pan.
 Pour in batter and return skillet to the broiler.